echristina/NLP-Projects/Classification_of_Text_written_by_ESL_students/README.md

-# Classification of Texts written by ESL students from Asian countries
+# Classification of Texts written by ESL students from European and Asian countries

-This project is to classify texts written by ESL students from Asian countries.
+Disclaimer: This project was done as a part of the course requirement for MDS-CL program (UBC MDS-CL COLX 521).

-This work was done as a course group project in UBC MDS-CL COLX 521.
+This project creates an end-to-end classification system using a corpus of HTML documents scrapped from the Lang-8 language learning website.
+In particular, we build a classifier to distinguish English text written by Lang-8 users whose native language (L1) is another European language (French and Spanish) from those written by L1 speakers of East Asian languages (Japanese, Korean, and Mandarin Chinese).

 The members of this group are:

      Christina Park